Nancy Makokha Baraza: Kenya Constitutional Review Commission

+Life After Office

+She later became a lecturer at the University of Nairobi School of Law.

+On 9 January, she was appointed by president Ruto as the chairperson of the 42 member Technical Working Group on Gender-Based Violence (GBV).

 Appointment as deputy chief justice

 In May 2011, the Judicial Service Commission (JSC) conducted public interviews for the positions of chief justice and deputy chief justice.
 The JSC nominated Willy Munyoki Mutunga as chief justice and Nancy Baraza as deputy chief justice.
 The nominations were approved by President Mwai Kibaki and Prime Minister Raila Odinga, after which Parliament confirmed their appointments.

 Academic contributions

 Baraza earned a Doctor of Laws (PhD) from the University of Nairobi in 2016.
 She is a senior lecturer and chair of the Department of Public Law at the University of Nairobi's School of Law.
 Her teaching areas include: